Sunday, December 26, 2010

 Mental Illness, Part Two

 So, I went for many years believing that all mental illness was a sin and was basically the fault of the individual who had it.
-I know that deep down in my heart I was wrong, but it would take a truly tough lesson from the LORD to change my beliefs.
+I knew that deep down in my heart I was wrong, but it would take a truly tough lesson from the LORD to change my beliefs.

 In January of 1998, I began to notice that my daughter was starting to act very possessively of her items.
 She was writing her name on everything that she owned.
 She kept everything she could.
 She wouldn't get rid of anything.
 She hoarded paint chips, sales flyers, catalogs, pieces of paper, books, magazines, anything that she could read, toys from her childhood, all kinds of stuff that made no sense.
 This went on for months and I finally couldn't take the mess any longer.
 She watched as I went through the piles of stuff.
 I could tell that she was upset about the whole thing, but didn't realize how upset until later.
 That evening she was muttering and grumbling to herself and was very angry.
 She began to pinch her neck leaving red marks.
 I thought she was just being a normal teenage brat.